 It’s a banner year in Ontario for this invasive pest

 You might hear them before you see them: the plip, plip, plip sound of caterpillar waste falling from the tree canopy above.
 Look down, and you might see them: clusters of fuzzy caterpillars everywhere, on the trunks of trees, on the ground underfoot.
-It’s Lymantria dispar, commonly known as the gypsy moth.
-And 2021 looks like a banner year for this invasive pest in southern Ontario.
+It’s the Lymantria dispar dispar (LDD) moth, and 2021 looks like a banner year for this invasive pest in southern Ontario.

 “It’s one of those things we expect to see in the forests of Ontario and Quebec, and this year happens to be a rather large outbreak,” says scientist Chris MacQuarrie of the Canadian Forest Service Great Lakes Forestry Centre in Sault Ste.
 Marie.
 He has been a member of the Pest Ecology and Management team since 2010.
 “You have to go back to ‘80s to find one this big, but it’s now part of expected forest management in southern Ontario.”